RFID Myths

 thousand, tags prices vary from two dollars to fifty dollars.

 - RFID tags can be read at a range of 100 metres.
-If there is an active tag that is not close to
+If there is an active tag that is not

 any